Prefill checkout fields

 Steps to prefill fields on the checkout

-Set up your checkout with the fields you want to collect data for, such as the customer's name, email address, shipping address, etc
+Set up your one page checkout with the fields you want to collect data for, such as the customer's name, email address, shipping address, etc

-Add the checkout to your site by embedding it or by using a popup, or use the checkout link directly
+Add the checkout to your site by embedding it or by using a popup, or share the one page checkout link directly

 For each field you want to prefill, do the following: